 I am co-ordinating this work and the work only progresses as I receive contributions.

 We will be updating a master document which will become the new chapter.

-As at 6 September 2024 the master document is a replica of Chapter 4 of UAG-23A.
-I have had to:
+As at 2 October 2024 the master document is a replica of various parts of UAG-23 and UAG-23A were spread F is dealt with.